gdiminneapolis/gdi_refreshers/README.md

 same topic and learning structure.

 - Guided learning
-- Same night of the month (e.g. "First Friday")
 - In a class room setting vs. coffeeshop
 - Each session has a defined starting point and desired outcome
+- Maybe?
+Same night of the month (e.g. "First Friday") (or maybe not) This is something to think about; regularity helps folks remember to attend, but spreading it to other nights of the week or possibly weekends could let more people participate.
+On the third hand, regular scheduling means less logistics around holding the event.

 ## Possible Topics